CentreForDigitalHumanities/langpro-annotator/CONTRIBUTING.md

 ## Before you start

-You need to install the following software:
+You need to install the following software, *unless* you will be using Docker:

  - PostgreSQL >= 10, client, server and C libraries
  - Python >= 3.8, <= 3.10